peyal939/Fire-alarm-System/README.md

 ```

 The dashboard shows a blinking red icon and a bell indicator when any device appears in alert state.

+Note: The Devices page (`/app/devices`) provides master/slave registration UI, including a master dropdown for slaves.
+Admins can attach slaves to any master; users can only attach to their own masters.

 ---